hotmeshio/temporal-patterns-typescript/README.md

-# temporal-patterns-typescript
+# Temporal Patterns

-This repository demonstrates common [Temporal.io](https://temporal.io/) design patterns using HotMesh.
-Each example pattern is authored as a set of unit tests with assertions made against the runtime, showcasing various patterns and use cases.
-Each test case cleans the database state to ensure consistency and isolation for each run.
+This repository demonstrates common [Temporal.io](https://temporal.io/) design patterns deployed using **HotMesh**.
+Each example pattern is authored as a set of unit tests with assertions made against the runtime, showcasing various platform features.

+The Temporal Postgres database is used as the default persistence layer for workflow state management for both HotMesh and Temporal.
+Temporal is included to showcase the interoperability between the two platforms.

 ## Getting Started